-Regarding the derivative instruments for trading purposes of Grupo Elektra, the additional impacts that would be generated in the Income Statement according to the scenarios requested from the situation reported at the end of September 2022 are shown below.
-In the event that any of them occurred at the maturity of the operations, Grupo Elektra would have to settle said amounts to its counterpart.
+Regarding the derivative instruments for trading purposes of Grupo Elektra, the additional impacts that would be generated in the Income Statement according to the scenarios requested from the situation reported at the end of March 2023 are shown below.
+If any of them occurred at the maturity of the operations, Grupo Elektra would have to settle said amounts to its counterpart.
 Only at this point would your cash flow be affected.